-Wittgenstein said that thought and language cannot speak of that which precedes thought and language (or that which is not of the phenomenal world) and that therefore the task is philosophy is to circumscribe the sayable, and leave the unsayable where it belongs.
-The much, much quoted line — ‘What we cannot speak about we must pass over in silence’ — is an expression of this, but what he actually means here, and what many people miss who quote this, is that he is actually talking about literal, logical and factual thought and language.
-Like Schopenhauer — from whom Wittgenstein took some key aspects of his philosophy, and then gave, in Bryan Magee’s words, a vertiginously intelligent mathematical logical form to — Wittgenstein believed that non-literal language, art, gestures, even whistling can express the inexpressible in some fashion.
-Moreover by the very act of his philosophy he is suggesting that it is possible to use literal thought to point beyond itself.1 Finally he is saying, in complete opposition to the obsessive and pedantic language-analysers who hijacked his work and dominated so much philosophical discussion in the twentieth century, that the unspeakable may be literally unspeakable, but it is the only thing which matters in life.
+Wittgenstein said that thought and language cannot speak of that which precedes thought and language (or that which is not of the phenomenal world) and that therefore the task of philosophy is to circumscribe the sayable, and leave the unsayable where it belongs.
+The much, much quoted line — ‘What we cannot speak about we must pass over in silence’ — is an expression of this, but what he actually means here, and what many people miss who quote this, is that he is talking about literal, logical and factual thought and language.
+Like Schopenhauer — from whom Wittgenstein took some key aspects of his philosophy, and then gave, in Bryan Magee’s words, ‘a vertiginously intelligent’ mathematical logical form to — Wittgenstein believed that non-literal language, art, gestures, even whistling can express the inexpressible in some fashion.
+Moreover by the very act of his philosophy he is suggesting that it is possible to use literal thought to point beyond itself.
+Finally he is saying, in complete opposition to the obsessive and pedantic language-analysers who hijacked his work and dominated so much philosophical discussion in the twentieth century, that the unspeakable may be literally unspeakable, but it is the only thing which matters in life.

 I would really like to slow down the speed of reading with continual punctuation marks.
 For I would like to be read slowly.
 (As I myself read.)

 If you want to go down deep you do not need to travel far; indeed, you don’t have to leave your most immediate and familiar surroundings.

 If people did not sometimes do silly things, nothing intelligent would ever get done.